brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 $$\textbf{AI} = \frac{\textbf{Flops/s}}{\textbf{Memory Traffic}} = \frac{\textbf{flops/second}}{\textbf{bytes/second}} = \frac{\textbf{flops}}{\textbf{bytes}}$$

 Because memory movement operations are extraordinarily slow in all modern-day hardware (compared to <1 clock cycle latency of math operations, which can be reduced by fusing operations into for example FMAC), it is in our best interest to maximize arithmetic intensity - hence for every memory movement operation, we have more math being performed, giving us more "bang for our buck".
+Indeed, the deeper our memory accesses need to go (e.g. registers, L1 cache, L2 cache, L3 cache, main memory), the slower and longer these take.

 ## The Training Loop: making many GPUs act like one